Proxmox-Cloud/pve_cloud/README.md

-# Ansible Collection - pve.cloud
+# Ansible Collection - pxc.cloud

 This collection provides tools to build a self hosted cloud environment on pve.